Huawei/OpenStackClient_CES/README.rst

 Python Library Usage
 -------------------------------

-The full api is documented in the `AntiDDos Offical Document`_ site
+The full api is documented in the `CloudEye Offical Document`_ site

 Here's an example of listing antiddos status using Python library with keystone V3 authentication: